iCalcify

 Compounding frequency is how often interest is calculated and added to your balance.
 Common frequencies: annually (1×), semi-annually (2×), quarterly (4×), monthly (12×), and daily (365×).
 More frequent compounding results in higher returns.

 For savings/investments, compound interest is better as you earn interest on your interest.
 For loans, simple interest is better (for borrowers) as the total cost is lower.
-Most modern bank accounts use compound interest.

 The effective annual rate accounts for compounding and shows the true annual return.
 A 12% rate compounded monthly has an EAR of about 12.68%.
 EAR = (1 + r/n)^n – 1.